testingchance1-ship-it/public-projects/supabase/README.md

 # ai-training-
 training local AI to parse data

-the only true requirements to run this is a
+the only true requirements to run this is to have your own API keys for the following
-    OPENAI API KEY
+    OPENAI API KEY,
-    SUBABASE ACCOUNT
+    SUBABASE ACCOUNT,
-    SUPABASE URL
+    SUPABASE URL,
-    SUPABASE API KEY
+    SUPABASE API KEY,

 the run_pipline.py script will run you through everything all at once, there are manual inputs and manual steps to take along the way